 The Kaiser Permanente Los Angeles Medical Center residency program in Obstetrics and Gynecology prepares you for the rewards and challenges of this specialty.

-The OBGYN residency program at LAMC is fully accredited by the Accreditation Council for Graduate Medical Education.
-Residents gain experience in all aspects of Obstetrics, including training in Maternal Fetal Medicine, Reproductive Biology and Genetics.
-Gynecologic expertise is developed both in the operating room as well as with office procedures, with multiple rotations in gynecologic surgery, minimally invasive surgery, office procedures and simulation.
-With in-house presence of all subspecialties (Maternal Fetal Medicine, Gynecologic Oncology, Urogynecology and Reproductive Endocrinology and Infertility), there is routine interaction with scheduled instruction with a full breadth of OBGN experience.
-Because of a night float system, our residents are able to concentrate on learning in their day rotations without call interruption.
+The OBGYN residency program Kaiser Permanente at the Los Angeles Medical Center is fully accredited by the Accreditation Council for Graduate Medical Education.
+Residents gain experience in all aspects of obstetrical care, including training in Maternal Fetal Medicine, reproductive biology and genetics and ultrasound.
+Gynecologic expertise is developed both in the operating room as well as with office procedures.
+We provide multiple rotations in general gynecologic surgery, minimally invasive surgery, office procedures and simulation.
+With in-house presence of all OBGYN subspecialties, there is routine interaction, with scheduled instruction, encompassing a full breadth of OBGYN experience.
+Because of a night float system, our residents can concentrate on learning in their day rotations without call interruption.

-It is our goal that residents who complete our residency program will be well trained, full spectrum obstetricians and gynecologists with a good understanding of the subspecialties that make up their discipline.
-Graduates from our program will be able to provide high quality, evidenced based, obstetric and gynecologic care in a comprehensive, cost-effective and compassionate manner.
+It is our goal that residents who complete our residency program will be trained as full spectrum obstetricians and gynecologists that can provide comprehensive inpatient and outpatient care to women of all ages and backgrounds.
+With a strong understanding of the subspecialties that make up the discipline, our graduates are well grounded in their approach to any issue that may affect their patients.
+An emphasis on proficiency in minimally invasive approaches to office and operating room procedures provide a strong backdrop to continued development in our field.
+Graduates from our program will be able to provide high quality, evidenced based, obstetric and gynecologic care in a comprehensive, compassionate and cost-effective manner.